 directories within the current directory and all its subdirectories.

-This script ensures you can focus more on development and less on directory management.
+The script below ensures you can focus more on development and less on directory management.

 Understanding the Script